-Personality clashes, endless meetings, irritating personal behaviour, disagreements over the air con (too hot? too cold?), annoyingly loud phone conversations, tedious arguments over petty things like who hasn’t contributed to the milk and biscuits fund… all of these things can all combine to make you start hating life in the office.
+Personality clashes, endless meetings, irritating personal behaviour, disagreements over the air con (too hot? too cold?), annoyingly loud phone conversations, tedious arguments over petty things like who hasn’t contributed to the milk and biscuits fund.
+All of these things can combine to make you start hating life in the office.

 Moreover, even if office life itself is a dream, the commute itself can be a killer.